 Through Mastercard: Mastercard’s free Masterpass Digital Wallet lets you make purchases without typing in your card number, security code or address.
 You just need to click “Masterpass” at checkout and sign into your account using a password, PIN, fingerprint or facial recognition.
 To make a free Masterpass account, go to Masterpass.com and enter your email or phone number to get started.
 You’ll then need to put in your Mastercard information, name, and billing address.
 Lastly, you’ll have to create a password.
 The only drawback to this system is that not all merchants support Masterpass.

-Keeping your credit information safe is important, and getting a Mastercard virtual credit card can help.
-And you can also monitor your credit for any signs of unauthorized use by signing up for a free WalletHub account, where we’ll give you daily-updated versions of your credit report and score and let you know if anything seems suspicious.
+At the end of the day, keeping your credit information safe is important, and getting a Mastercard virtual credit card can help.
+You can also supplement that by monitoring your credit for any signs of unauthorized use by signing up for a free WalletHub account, where we’ll give you daily-updated versions of your credit report and score and let you know if anything seems suspicious.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.